 When you work for yourself, no boss or company is setting the goal for you.
 You’re not working towards another firm’s agenda or aspirations; you’re working towards your own.

-Even as a freelancer, where you might be working to create something for someone else, you still need your own goals to achieve who you want to work for, how much you want to earn and where you’d like to be in the future.
+Even as a freelancer or an employee, where you might be working to create something for someone else, you still need your own goals to achieve who you want to work for, how much you want to earn, and where you’d like to be in the future.

 Having a goal stops us stagnating but how do we ensure we give it our best shot at achieving it?